garagehive/garagehive.github.io/docs/xero-errors.md

    ![](media/xero-error-source.png)

-Click on the customer number and select open to open the customer card before editing the email address and re exporting to Xero.
+Select **Entry** from the menu bar, and choose **Customer** to open the customer card and edit the email address.

    ![](media/xero-cust-ledger-entries-open-customer-card.png)

+Once done, you can re-export to Xero.

 [Go back to top](#top)